 - ERDF Inverness the Smart City is a project that HITRANS will deliver in partnership with Highland Council with each local partner providing an equal share of the local budget contribution to secure a significant ERDF contribution. - G-PaTRA is a North Sea Region Programme project.
 The aim of the project is to test through lighthouse pilot projects ways of delivering low carbon / zero carbon public transport in rural areas. - MOVE is a North Sea Region Programme project.
 The aim of the project is to to increase accessibility and availability of shared transport services thereby individual car usage, emissions and costs. - Stronger Combined is a North Sea Region Programme project.
 The aim of the project is to develop Mobility as a Service (MaaS) in rural areas. - PAV is a North Sea Region Programme project.
 The aim of the project is to improve understanding of connected and autonomous vehicles and support their introduction by local transport authorities. - FASTER is a Special EU Projects Body Cross Border Cooperation programme project.
 The aim of FASTER is to deliver EV charging infrastructure in the programme area which is Argyll & Bute, Western Isles, Lochaber, Skye and Lochalsh.
-HITRANS will install 24 rapid EV charger units through the project. - INCLUSION is a Horizon 2020 project that has secured funds for HITRANS on the basis of a 100% funded support contribution.
+HITRANS will install 24 rapid EV charger units through the project. - eHubs is a North West Europe project that has secured 450,000 Euros for e-bikes, e-cargo bikes, e-car clubs, EV charge point & MaaS costs to launch 4 eHUBS in Inverness.